Facebook Pixel

 How do I replace a furnace flame sensor?

-Turn off power to the furnace, remove the old sensor, install a new flame sensor or rod kit, and reconnect wiring to restore safe furnace operation.
+First, turn off the power to the furnace.
+Then, remove the old sensor and install a new one or a rod kit.
+Finally, reconnect the wiring to restore safe operation.

 Why is my flame sensor causing frequent furnace lockouts?

-Frequent lockouts are usually caused by a dirty, misaligned, or failing flame sensor.
-Cleaning or replacing the sensor often resolves the issue.
+Frequent lockouts often happen due to a dirty, misaligned, or faulty sensor.
+Cleaning or replacing the flame sensor usually solves the problem.